 Project.
 For creative ears, the term alone is exceedingly unsexy.
 However, communication with film and video requires the regular visualisation of what it means to be active in project business.
 Indeed, project work in itself holds little glory.
 It should and even must exist!
 Because, wherever true creativity is given room to play, stable framework conditions become relevant for success.
 Anything else is unprofessional.

-But beware: in the planning and implementation of film and video projects, traditional project management also always means an enticement to depict complex processes with even more complex planning instruments.
-Even in project planning, creative projects also require particular flexibility.
+But beware: in the planning and implementation of film and video, traditional project management also always means an enticement to depict complex processes with even more complex planning instruments.
+Even in planning, creative projects also require particular flexibility.
 The motto should be “Tents instead of palaces”.
-Short response times and adaptive project control are required to combine enhanced project tools with practical knowledge and filming competence.
+Short response times and adaptive control are required to combine enhanced project tools with practical knowledge and filming competence.
 After all, the film budget that is based on a proper film script should, at the end of the day, not be invested in project management but be visible on the movie and TV screens or on the Smartphone instead.

-Components of a project
+Components of project work

 - He knows by when the project has to be completed.